Dialogue with the invisible

-My work captures the changes and contradictions in life.
-I spend a lot of time with the subject matter, observing their different facets, details and flaws both physical and psychological until I get emotionally charged to unleash energetic strokes in a spontaneous, playful and obsessive manner reducing them in the process to their essence.
-The work is considered finished when the image produced walks the thin line between the tragic and the absurd.
+I am obsessed with the not seen and the not said.
+I spend a lot of time observing the different facets of people, nature, their flaws both physical and psychological until I get emotionally charged to unleash energetic strokes in a spontaneous, playful and obsessive manner reducing, hopefully, the subject matter to his essence.

 I was born a Muslim.
 Learned the Coran at a Christian school and practiced Islam alone at a nearby mosque.
 During the Lebanese civil war and out of a protection dilemma, my father gave me the freedom to chose my religion.
 I didn’t see any conflict between the religion I was born into and the religion of my Christian mother.
 In 1978, I opted to convert to Christianity.
 Since, It has been a blessing and a curse.